jdillard/sphinx-cmd/README.md

 ### `sphinx-cmd rm`

-Delete unused .rst files and their unique assets if not used elsewhere.
+Delete unused .rst files and their unique assets (images, includes, etc) if not used elsewhere.

 ```bash
 # Remove files and assets